- Grade Level

 For thirty years or more we have been gathering up these myths and legends.
 Sometimes a brief sentence or two of one would be heard in some wigwam—just enough to excite curiosity—then years would elapse ere the whole story could be secured.
 As the tribes had no written language, and the Indians had to depend [...]Continue Reading →

-Tagsamerican animals art biography birds book boys charlotte mason children civil war clipart clip art crafts culture download ebook ebooks free geography high school history hobbies homeschool homeschooling illustration illustrations images literature living book nature nature study notebooking picture book plants poetry preschool public domain reader reading science stories study technology unschooling vintage
+Tagsamerican american history animals art biography birds book boys charlotte mason children civil war clip art crafts culture download ebook ebooks free geography high school history hobbies homeschool homeschooling illustration illustrations images literature living book nature nature study notebooking picture book plants poetry preschool public domain reader reading science stories study technology unschooling vintage